SpongeBobCodePants/Merciless-CB-EDR/README.md

 ## Merciless Carbon Black Response/EDR Export Tool

-This is a console-based tool to facilitate exporting date from the Carbon Black Response/EDR web application.
+This is a console-based tool to facilitate exporting data from the Carbon Black Response/EDR web application.
 CBAPI is leveraged to make this work.
 This is barely a project.
 Hopefully, more to come...

 ### Notable